royemosby/jaw-front-end/README.md

 - Change date formats from xxxx-xx-xx to xx/xx/xxxx
 - Active/hover state styles
 - Link indicator on card
-- block useEffect fetches when resource fully loaded
+- [x] block useEffect fetches when resource fully loaded.
+Done by empty [] as second param
-- Convert not logged in catchall route to redirect
+- [x] Convert not logged in catchall route to redirect
-- Contact jobs styling.
+- [x] Contact jobs styling.
 - Remove default un/pw from login state
 - Refine close button on contact->job->jobDetails (goes to jobs index instead of back)